mission work abroad

 I have been blessed with opportunities that have influenced me to continue on the path of the Orthodox Life.
 Since graduating from Hellenic College Holy Cross, I often felt that God was calling me to return to St. Innocent Orphanage and fulfill a purpose here.
 With two post-college moves and job-searching, I was able to ignore this feeling and continue life as normal.
 It was easy for me to avoid something I knew would be difficult and uncomfortable at times, even if I knew it was the right thing.

-The act of putting God’s will before your own is not an easy feat.
-It took me a year to finally come to terms with that calling.
-Life in America was comfortable but life in Mexico is fulfilling.
-There is still mystery in my purpose and I haven’t quite discovered why God called me to come back, but I do know that living and serving here keeps me accountable for continuing my journey in the Orthodox way and striving to set an example and be a resource for the boys.
-My hope is that more of the boys will succeed in utilizing the opportunities given to them through St. Innocent’s to become men who are strong in their faith, firm in their beliefs, and secure in their future.
+God called me to come back, but what I do know is that living and serving here keeps me accountable for continuing my journey in the Orthodox way.
+Striving to set an example and be a resource for the boys.
+My hope is that more of the boys will succeed in utilizing the opportunities given to them through St. Innocent’s in order to become men who are strong in their faith, firm in their beliefs, and secure in their future.

 A Journey of Miles by Faeli Heiss